psureshk1/eGen/README.md

 code challenge

-# folder containing all the libraries and partials for the application
+# Folder containing all the libraries and partials for the application

-# run on XAMPP Apache local server - since angular needs a locla server if run on google chrome
+# Run on XAMPP Apache local server - since angular needs a locla server if run on google chrome